 Frequently Asked Questions (FAQ)

-Austin Integrative Spine is the vision of a spine surgeon with world-class stem cell, endoscopic, and conventional surgical training.
+Austin Integrative Spine is the vision of a spine surgeon with world-class biological/cell treatments, endoscopic, and conventional surgical training.
 Dr. Madera’s care model produces success, even when conventional spine care has failed.
 Answering your calls personally, Dr. Madera is wholly invested in your healing and strives to see you exit her care better in your whole life than when you started.

 Our ideal patients have several things in common.
 Some of these characteristics are: